 1031 Exchanges: Can You Exchange a U.S. Property for One Abroad?

 Real estate investors looking to diversify their portfolios might ponder the idea of selling a property in the U.S. and acquiring one in a foreign country.
-The allure of owning property abroad is undeniable, whether it’s a beachfront property in the Caribbean, a villa in Tuscany, or an apartment in Paris.
-But is it possible to use the benefits of a 1031 exchange in such scenarios?
+The allure of owning property abroad is undeniable.
+Whether it’s a beachfront property in the Caribbean, a villa in Tuscany, or an apartment in Paris, the excitement is clear.
+But can you exchange a U.S. property for one abroad?
+Is it possible to use the benefits of a 1031 exchange in such scenarios?
 Let’s delve into the specifics.

 Understanding “Like-Kind” in a Global Context